Amazon Kinesis Video Streams - Getting Started Course

 What will you learn in Amazon Kinesis Video Streams - Getting Started course

-Understand the core benefits and use cases of Amazon Kinesis Video Streams
+Understand core capabilities of Amazon Kinesis Video Streams for IoT video ingestion

-Learn how to set up and manage video streams using the AWS Management Console
+Configure video producers and streams via the AWS Management Console

 Program Overview